-In addition to the pipeline sections planned, NGTL is constructing three 30-megawatt (MW) compressor station unit additions on the NGTL System at the existing Nordegg, Didsbury, and Beiseker Compressor Stations.
+In addition to the pipeline sections, NGTL constructed three 30-megawatt (MW) compressor station unit additions on the NGTL System at the existing Nordegg, Didsbury, and Beiseker Compressor Stations.
 These facilities are located in Clearwater County, Mountain View County, and Rockyview County, respectively.

-In total, the Project will add multiple pipeline sections and compressor station unit additions to our existing assets in three key areas:
+The Project added multiple pipeline sections and compressor station unit additions to our existing assets in three key areas:

 On February 19, 2020, the CER issued a report recommending that the Governor in Council (GIC) approve the 2021 NGTL System Expansion Project.
 The GIC directed the CER to issue an approval the Project on October 19, 2020, and the CER issued that approval (Certificate GC-129) on October 23, 2020.
-NGTL is progressing construction activities in accordance with regulatory requirements, with compressor station work completed and mainline pipeline construction activities under construction.
+NGTL progressed construction activities in accordance with regulatory requirements.